Semantic-Org/Semantic-UI-Docs/README.md

 # Semantic Docs

-This folder contains the templates used to generate the static website for [semantic-ui.com](http://www.semantic-ui.com)
+This folder contains the templates used to generate the static website for [semantic-ui.com](http://www.semantic-ui.com).
+You can use this to create a "fork" of the UI documents to serve as styleguide for your project.

 ## How to Use